admost/amrapi/content/user-revenue/user-network-base-ad-revenue/index.en.md

 ---

 - We are providing a download link for a file even before it is available.
 Download the report from the api response when ready.

+    - If you are getting **202 http response status** when making the request, your request is accepted and proccessing.
+Please wait a while and try to download the prepared file again.

     - If you are getting **404 http response status** when trying to download the file.
 The file is not prepared yet.
 Please wait a while and try again.